maklyakov/react-test-task/README.md

 This test should take around 2 hours.

-Send us a link in Github and/or a working deployed version.
+Send us a link in Github and/or a working deployed version of your front-end application.

 Application entities:
 ------------------------------------